 v=spf1 include:spf.protection.outlook.com include:spf.selzy.com ~all

-I have followed all the instructions, but the Selzy status is still "created" or "disabled".
+I have followed the instructions, but the Selzy status is still "created" or "disabled".
 What should I do?

 If you refresh the status and see the notification that no errors were found, wait for 30 more minutes.
-The status will be updated to enabled.
+The status will be updated to "enabled".

 When you refresh the status, the following errors might occur: